 - At least eight sessions for both 10 month parts of the program (normally one and one-half days each in duration), plus four sessions during the base camp and wrap-up stages.
 This totals at least 30 days.

-- Two one-week study tours (plus travel time).
+- Three one-week study tours (plus travel time).

 - About one additional day per month for reading and assignments.